-I always believed that I was unbreakable.
-Before the accident, I had actually never broken any of my bones.
+I always believed I am unbreakable.
+I actually never broke any of my bones.

 Here is the list, sorted by category:

-- I really like staying at home for Christmas while everybody comes by.
-No more traveling around the globe to visit every possible family member.
+- I really like staying for Christmas at home and everybody comes by, no more traveling around the globe to visit every possible family member.

 - The most important item in my list: I have reached a new level in my relationship.

 - I rediscovered my friendships, extreme situations like mine really show you the difference.

 - Home office accepted, no commuting necessary anymore.